kontent-ai/smart-link/README.md

 #### Current limitations

-Since the real-time feedback feature is currently in early access, there are some limitations:
+Since the live preview feature is currently in early access, there are some limitations:
 - Kontent.ai doesn't notify SDK about the changes in a linked item element or a subpages element.
 - Kontent.ai doesn't notify SDK about the changes in a rich-text element if:
   - this rich-text element contains a linked item or a content component